Age Of Consent Washington State

 Understanding the "Romeo and Juliet" Law in Washington

 The “Romeo and Juliet” law, officially the close-in-age exception, aims to address situations where the age difference between consenting partners is minimal and the relationship is consensual.
-However, it's crucial to understand the limitations of this exception:
+Still, it's crucial to understand the limitations of this exception:

 • Age Restrictions: The younger individual must still be at least 16 years old.
 Sexual contact involving a minor younger than 16 remains illegal, regardless of the age difference with the other person involved.